juanceronwops/prueba1/README.md

-# learnign goal framework test automation
+# WebOps framework test automation
-Repository is used for the testing of the diddit and udiddit applications.
+Repository is used for the testing of the Webops applications.
 The main flows for automated testing are UI testing and API testing.
 The API tests are based on rest assured, the UI tests are based on playwright.